School-Semester-Summaries/MAAI-S1/Tech_Review/README.md

 # Tech Review

 ## Tech Review Presentation
-For some reason we had the tech presentation after delivering the tech review.
-So we got feedback on the tech review twice
+On the 2nd of October we had our Tech Review presentation.
+For some reason we had the presentation after delivering the tech review, so we got feedback on the tech review twice.

 | Learning Outcome | Feedback | Grading |
 |------------------|-----------|----------|